Karnik2001/Consumer-Credit-Analysis/README.md

         The model demonstrated solid classification performance, capturing complex patterns and feature interactions without overfitting.

-        Metrics such as accuracy, precision, recall, and ROC-AUC confirmed that the model is effective at identifying high-risk applicants.
+        Metrics such as accuracy, precision, and recall confirmed that the model is effective at identifying high-risk applicants.

     Important Predictors Identified